-During the Dole Plantation field trial, stem diameter and chlorophyll content of three branches per tree were monitored for plant health affected by mulching.
+During the Dole field trial, stem diameter and chlorophyll content of three branches per tree were monitored for plant health as affected by mulching.
 Soil samples were also taken before initiation of mulching and at 2 months after mulching to determine the effects of mulching soil health.
-Total of 6 trees per treatments were monitored.
+A total of 6 trees per treatments were monitored.

-From Objective 1, we determined that the 7 EPN isolates recovered from Poamoho were identified to match Heterorhabditis sp.
+The seven EPN isolates recovered from Poamoho were identified to Heterorhabditis sp.
 SGgi, Heterorhabditis sp.
-H1, and Oscheius sp. (tipulae), whereas the 4 EPN isolates recovered from Dole were all matching Oscheius sp. (tipulae).
-It is interesting to confirm in Objective 2 that CBB larval stage was more susceptible to EPN infection than the adult stage.
-Since CBB larval stage only present inside the coffee cherries, EPN biocontrol agents need to be delivered into the cherries to control the CBB effectively.
-However, only the adult CBB stage is moving in and out of the cherries to find new cherries to lay eggs.
+H1, and Oscheius sp.
+The four 4 EPN isolates recovered from Dole were all identified as Oscheius sp.
+CBB larvae are more susceptible to EPN infection than the adult stage.
+Since CBB larvae are only present inside the coffee cherries, EPN biocontrol agents need to be delivered into the cherries to provide effective control.
+However, the adult CBB moves in and out of the cherries searching for new cherries inwhich to lay eggs.
 None-the-less, some EPNs manage to infect the adult stage which explained recovery of EPN infection on CBB larvae or adults inside the cherries in the field cages of Objective 3.

-While it is encouraging to see that mulch had greater % of CBB with EPN recovery than no mulch (P ≤ 0.05), the inundative (augmentative) approach of introducing indigenous EPNs by drenching more lab reared EPNs into the soil had no effect in improving EPN infection.
+While it is encouraging to see that mulch had a greater percentage of CBB infected with EPN than no mulch (P ≤ 0.05), the inundative (augmentative) approach of introducing indigenous EPNs by drenching laborayory reared EPNs did not improve EPN infection.
 Soil moisture seems to play a role in enhancing EPN infection by mulching.
 We also observed more fungal infection on CBB in no mulch samples than mulched treatment.
-However, these fungi were not being identified.
+However, these fungi were not identified.
 It is unclear if these are saprophytic fungi or entomopathogenic fungi.

-In Objective 4, Leuceana mulch increased stem diameters by 1.13% (P ≤ 0.05) and showed a trend in increasing canopy coverage by 2% monitored by %Cover© app.
-Though minimal, this improvement was observed in short period of time (2 months after mulching).
+Leuceana mulch increased stem diameter by 1.13% (P ≤ 0.05) and showed a trend of increasing canopy coverage by 2% monitored by %Cover© app.
+Though minimal, this improvement was observed within a short 2 months after mulching.
 We will ask the farmer to let us continue to monitor the effect over a longer term.

-Based on nematode community analysis as soil health indicators, mulch improved soil food web structure with a significant increase in abundance of bacterivores, fungivores, and omnivores.
+Based on nematode community analysis as soil health indicators, mulch improved the soil food web structure with a significant increase in abundance of bacterivores, fungivores, and omnivores nematodes.
 Predatory nematode abundance was also increased though not significantly.
 What was most impressive was the dramatic increase of EPNs (P ≤ 0.01) from 13 to 780 EPNs/250 cm3 soil.
-This result supported that mulching with KX2 or KX4 can improve soil health and indigenous EPN abundance in short period of time.
-Future research need to future improve EPN infectivity on CBB.
+Mulching with Leucaena lucocephala KX2 or KX4 can improve soil health and indigenous EPN abundance in a short period of time.
+Future research is need to improve EPN infectivity on CBB.

 Educational & Outreach Activities

-We hope to provide more options of sustainable agricultural practices for coffee production in Hawaii.
-Current intensive cherries and organic residues scrapping from the surface of the ground to ensure removal of infested coffee cherries from last harvest has a negative impact on soil health.
-Top soil organic matter was removed, and coffee farmers barely survived the labor intensive sanitation practices (tree stumping, branch clear stripping, and frequent biopesticide application) through government subsidies.
-Using N-fixing tree mulch as surface organic mulch would reduce the need for synthetic fertilizers that might leach into streams and oceans.
-The key outcomes of this project would be 1) mitigating CBB infestations in coffee farms; 2) a protocol for using Leucaena KX2 or KX4 as hedge rows, timing for pollarding trees and adding mulch to the fields; 3) improving soil health of coffee farms, 4) reduce soil erosion, and 6) new pest management strategies with applicability to CBB management elsewhere in the world.
+We have provided sustainable agricultural practices for coffee production in Hawaii.
+Current intensive cherry and organic residues scrapping from the surface of the ground to ensure removal of infested coffee cherries from last harvest has a negative impact on soil health.
+Top soil organic matter is removed, and coffee farmers struggle with labor-intensive sanitation practices of stumping, branch clear stripping, and frequent biopesticide applications.
+Coffee farmers have only been able to survive through government subsidies.
+Using N-fixing tree mulch as a surface organic mulch reduces the need for synthetic fertilizers that might leach into streams and oceans.
+The key outcomes of this project are 1) mitigating CBB infestations in coffee farms; 2) developing a protocol for using Leucaena KX2 or KX4 as hedge rows, timing for pollarding trees and adding mulch to the coffee fields; 3) improving soil health of coffee farms, 4) reducing soil erosion in coffee fields, and 5) providing new pest management strategies with applicability to CBB management elsewhere in the world.

-It is encouraging that conservation biological control work in the field by introducing KX2/KX4 mulch.
+It is encouraging that conservation biological control work in the field by incorporating Leucaena KX2/KX4 mulch.
 However, we learned that virulence of different species of indigenous EPN could affect the biological control results against CBB.
 The indigenous EPNs we isolated from the Poamoho Trial included Heterorhabditis sp.
 SGgi, Heterorhabditis sp.
 H1, and Oscheius tipulae, whereas that from Dole only contained O. tipulae.
-Oscheius was a weaker EPN than Heterorhabditis in terms of virulence on CBB as revealed in our lab trial.
+Oscheius was a weaker EPN than Heterorhabditis in terms of virulence on CBB.
 This explained why infection rates of EPN on CBB was higher in the Poamoho Trial than the Dole Plantation Trial.
-Based on our lab virulence assay trial, we hope to find another coffee farm with indigenous Steinernema feltiae as it had the highest infection rate among the species and strains of EPN tested against CBB.
+Based on our laboratory virulence assay trial, we hope to find another coffee farm with indigenous Steinernema feltiae as it had the highest infection rate among the species and strains of EPN tested against CBB.

-Mulching the under canopy of coffee tree with KX2/KX4 mulch also significantly increased coffee growth (measured by stem diameter).
-We documented that KX4 mulch can improved soil food web structure within a short period of time (8 weeks) as indicated by the increase in abundance of bacterivores, fungivores, omnivores (significantly, P ≤ 0.05), and predatory nematodes though not significantly.
-These was revealed in a dramatic increase of EPNs (P ≥ 0.01) abundance in the soil from 13 in 250 cm3 of soil initially to 780 EPNs/250 cm3 soil at 8 weeks after mulching.
+Mulching under coffee trees with Leucaena KX2/KX4 mulch also significantly increased coffee growth.
+We documented that KX4 mulch can improved the soil food web structure within a short period of time (2 months) as indicated by the increase in abundance of bacterivores, fungivores, omnivores nematodes, as well as and predatory nematodes.
+A dramatic increase in EPN (P ≥ 0.01) abundance in the soil from 13 EPN initially to 780 EPNs/250 cm3 soil by 2 months after mulching.

 I would recommend using a N-fixing mulch like Leucaena KX2 or KX4 to reduce expensive sanitation practices, and unsustainable expensive biopesticide inputs.
-Mulching would improve plant and soil health and increase the number and infectivities of entomopathogenic nematodes in the soil as a natural enemies of coffee berry borers.
+Mulching improves plant and soil health and increases the number and infectivity of entomopathogenic nematodes in the soil as a natural enemy of Coffee Berry Borer.